oar-team/batsim/docs/cli.rst

 .. todo::
    Describe command-line interface.

-   How to get it (batsim --help).
+   - How to get it: ``batsim --help``.
-   Most common use cases.
+   - Describe most common use cases.